Category Archives: Wisconsin

 Exact Boundaries Important

-In newly laid out subdivisions in De Forest where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Necedah where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically checked, or an item that is being split, will need a study to find the new edges and also lot lines in Wisconsin, which ought to be completely noted so they will never come to be lost.
+Land that has never ever been specifically checked, or a piece that is being separated, will call for a survey to situate the new edges and great deal lines in Wisconsin, which should be completely marked so they will never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.